 Running + sunglasses = cool

 Have I been accused of trying to be cool by running with sunglasses?
-Yes, but instead of admitting it, I said my head swelled during a long period of never taking them off, and I couldn’t get them off.
+Yes, but instead of admitting it, I say that after wearing them for hours and hours, my head swells and I can’t get them off.

 SONY DSC